Tobias Is an Angel

 Tobias Is an Angel (French: Tobie est un ange) is a 1940 French comedy film directed by Yves Allégret.
 The title is a reference to Tobias and the Angel.
 The film was made at Toulon, then in Vichy France.
-It is now a lost film.
+It is now considered a lost film.

+Synopsis

+Tobias is a put-upon fairground worker is constantly belittled by his manager.
+In despair he goes to the fortune teller who predicts an inheritance for him.
+After this his confidence improves and he is offered a promotion by the owner of the fair.